-- Comprehensive governing board policies and administrative regulations regarding accounting, operations, and human resources that provide guidance for school governance and operations beyond what is in the law, including policies, procedures, best practices, and internal controls. - A detailed, comprehensive and user-friendly charter school accounting policies and procedures manual; employee manual; human resources policies and procedures manual; facilities and operations manual; and associated student body manual. - Ongoing training for staff members who work in finance and accounting.
+- Comprehensive and current governing board policies and administrative procedures regarding accounting, operations, and human resources that provide guidance for school governance and operations beyond what is in the law, including policies, procedures, best practices, and internal controls. - A detailed, comprehensive and user-friendly charter school accounting policies and procedures manual; employee manual; human resources policies and procedures manual; facilities and operations manual; and associated student body manual. - Ongoing training for all staff members.